Our Roots

 You be the judge.

-Background
+Some Historical Background

-Those incredible experiences occurred because Professor Fague Springmann (stage name Lee Fairfax) facilitated those wonderful choral experiences during David's college life.
-Fague was born August 22, 1917, and died December 25, 1983.
-Fague is buried in Cranford United Methodist Church Cemetery in Lorton, Virginia, USA.
+Mr. Springmann was born August 22, 1917, and died December 25, 1983.
+He is buried in Cranford United Methodist Church Cemetery in Lorton, Virginia, USA.
 (Fague Springmann).

 He was a graduate of Westminster Choir College in Princeton, New Jersey.
-Also studied at the Julliard School of Music in New York City and at the Peabody Conservatory In Baltimore.
+Also studied at the Julliard School of Music in New York City and at the Peabody Conservatory in Baltimore.
 In 1952, using the stage name of Lee Fairfax, he rented Carnegie Hall and presented his debut recital to rave notices.
 (See Fague Springmann).

 In addition to his duties as Associate Professor of Music at the University of Maryland, College Park, Professor Springmann recorded a number of LPs at the Washington, DC Edgewood Recording Studio before and during David's college years.
+That led to a formative experience in the mid-1960's when Mr. Springmann invited David to accompany him to an editing session of his current recording at Edgewood Recording Studio.

-In the mid-1960's, David accompanied Mr. Springmann to an editing session at Edgewood Recording Studio.
-That was before multitrack master tapes became common in the late 1960's, and editing meant using a razor blade to cut the tape, remove the unwanted recording take, and splice in the desired revised recording take.
-(Today with digital recordings that function is performed electronically with recording software commonly referred to as a Digital Audio Workstation (DAW).
+That was before programmable multitrack master tapes became common in the late 1960's, and editing meant using a razor blade to cut the tape, remove the unwanted recording take, and splice in the desired revised recording take.
+Today with digital recordings, that function is performed electronically with software, commonly referred to as a Digital Audio Workstation (DAW).

 After he mustered out of the army, while still in Washington, DC he co-founded Edgewood Recording Studio in about 1958 with radio and television commentator Charles Osgood and composer George Wilkins.
 George later went to work for Walt Disney Parks and Resorts where he created scores and songs as Director of Music for Walt Disney Imagineering.